hackclub/hackclub/workshops/drum_pad/README.md

   /* To learn more about the rgba function, check out the hacking section */
   color: rgba(255, 255, 255, 0.4);

-  /* To learn more about the user-select property, check out the hacking section */
-  user-select: none;

   /* To learn more about the border-radius property, check out the hacking section */
   border: 4px solid;